Miiko Taka: Career

-Personal life and death
+Personal life

 Taka married Japanese-American actor Dale Ishimoto in Baltimore, Maryland in 1944, and they had one son, Greg Shikata, who works in the film industry, and one daughter.
 They divorced in 1958.

 Taka married Los Angeles television news director Lennie Blondheim in 1963.
 She resided in Las Vegas, Nevada.
 Following Blondheim's death in 2002, she married Reginald Hsu in 2003.

+Death

 Taka died on January 4, 2023, at the age of 97.
 She is interred at Rose Hills Memorial Park.